ABHi-202864/Prescripto/README.md

 ## 🌟 Why I Built This
 - To practice the MERN stack (MongoDB, Express, React, Node.js)
-- To understand complex state management with Redux
+- To understand complex state management with React
 - To implement real-world features like authentication and booking systems
-- To explore third-party API integrations (maps, video calls)
 - To learn best practices in code organization and project structure

 ## 🛠️ Practice Highlights